 Many products available now have notable environmental attributes compared to traditional choices, and can significantly reduce HKUST's environmental burden.
-Products that can be reused (instead of those that are disposable) reduce landfill waste; those that are best in class in efficiency reduce energy, water, and greenhouse gases(GHG); and those with eco-labeling or certifications give us confidence that an independent body has verified its valuable contributions.
+Products that can be reused (instead of those that are made of plastic and disposable) reduce landfill waste; those that are best in class in efficiency reduce energy, water, and greenhouse gases (GHG); and those with eco-labeling or certifications give us confidence that an independent body has verified its valuable contributions.